 Richmond is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Richmond is a very ethnically-diverse city.
+Richmond is an extremely ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
-Richmond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 61.00% of the city’s residents.
-Important ancestries of people in Richmond include English, Irish, Czech, and Scots-Irish.
+People of Hispanic or Latino origin are the most prevalent group in Richmond, accounting for 50.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Richmond residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Richmond include English, German, Irish, African, and Polish.

 The most common language spoken in Richmond is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Langs. of India.